Rate Distortion Theory

 Consider this distribution:

-There are effectively three features that the fist index, \(X\), has regarding the second index, \(Y\).
+There are effectively three features that the first index, \(X\), has regarding the second index, \(Y\).
 We can find them using the standard information bottleneck:

 We can also find them utilizing the total variation: